2020 Trends in Garden Design

 The Marjorie McNeely Conservatory at the Como Park Zoo & Conservatory in St. Paul, MN, is open 365 days a year.
 In addition to the animals and art, visitors can see a bonsai collection, Japanese garden, sunken gardens, water gardens with lily ponds, and more botanical goodness.
 Admission is free, but donations are appreciated.
 Photo: Justine Guidry.

-More and more people are realizing the restorative effects of being in nature (in fact, did you know that some doctors are prescribing time outdoors to their patients as way to help with chronic disease and increase health and happiness?).
+More and more people are realizing the restorative effects of being in nature.
+In fact, some doctors are prescribing time outdoors to their patients as way to help with chronic disease and increase health and happiness.

 Taking a trip to a botanical garden or arboretum is a great way to immerse yourself in the beauty of plants and take a time out from the stresses of the real world.
 Plus, when you visit local gardens, you’ll get lots of great ideas for plants to add to your own garden.
 If you’re looking for a garden to visit, check out our self-guided day trips for ideas!